chinu89/risk-calculator/README.md

 3. Click **+ Log Current Case** — saves with MATCH or MISMATCH and the gate that fired
 4. **Export CSV** downloads the full log for offline analysis

-When you find a mismatch, log it, export the CSV, and use it to diagnose which gate needs a new rule.
-The regression suite will catch any existing case that breaks when you update the tree.
+When you find a mismatch, log it, export the CSV, and use it to diagnose which gate needs a rule change or correction.
+The regression suite will immediately catch any existing case that breaks when you update the tree.

+---

+## Excel Test Case Workbook

+`breach_risk_test_cases.xlsx` contains all 54 verified cases across three sheets:

+- **All Verified Cases** — every case with full inputs, v12 prediction, Radar result, and match status.
+Rows colour-coded by batch.
+Corrected cases (S1, S4, S5) flagged with amber status.
+- **Radar Re-test Checklist** — same cases with column L pre-filled with known Radar results and editable.
+Column M auto-calculates MATCH/MISMATCH as a formula.
+Amber-tinted rows indicate corrected cases to prioritise for re-verification.
+- **Batch Summary** — batch-by-batch discovery log, v12 G3 bucket change callout, severity distribution, and gate distribution across all 54 cases.

 ---